Can Vitamins and a Healthy Diet Lower Your Risk of Hearing Loss?

 Resveratrol

 Perhaps you heard about the antioxidant-rich benefits of resveratrol, a nutrient found in grapes, purple fruits, and purple vegetables.
-It’s also found in red wine.

 Studies show that consuming resveratrol helps prevent blood clots, preserve blood vessel health, and lower bad cholesterol.
-Another study published by Sage Journals suggests that sufficient levels of resveratrol could protect your hearing from the body’s inflammatory response to loud noise.
+A study published by Sage Journals suggests that sufficient levels of resveratrol could protect your hearing from the body’s inflammatory response to loud noise.
 The study showed that the presence of resveratrol reduces Cyclooxygenase (COX-2) production after loud noise exposure.
 As an inflammatory protein that the body produces in response to elevated noise exposure, scientists believe that COX-2 is one of the primary causes of noise-induced hearing loss.

 Final Thoughts on Diet and Hearing Loss Prevention